urbandrone/futils/examples/currypartial.md

 - pipe & compose → Function domain
 - map, filter & fold → Array domain
-- field, merge & call → Object domain
+- prop, merge & call → Object domain

 Here are some examples from each to wet your appetite.
 Each example shows a simple application from the functions in each domain.